Source: Our Pond and Wet Meadow

 And that makes the fourth relative that has cut us off.
 Love Trumps Hate indeed.
 Just goes to prove that old adage about how you can pick your friends but not your relatives.

-And by the way, I do not believe in gun control for law abiding citizens, like me.
+And by the way, just in case some deranged nutcase loons are thinking of showing me some of their version of love, I do not believe in gun control for law abiding citizens, like me.

 Another post about turtles.

 Yesterday we attended the hatching of a loggerhead sea turtle named Lil Girl.
 Lil Girl had been a resident of Gulf Specimen Marine Lab since she failed as a test subject on a turtle exclusion device.
 She was one of several hatchlings who were taken from Florida, transferred to Galveston Texas where she was raised by NOAA until she was the perfect age and size to stand in as a Kemp’s Ridley sea turtle in experiments on mandatory equipment used by shrimp fishermen that allow turtles to be excluded instead of drowned.